Naming your handmade business or Etsy shop: the 3x5x7 method to help you pick the best name for your creative business

 join

-When it’s time to build your own online store to sell your handmade products online, there is one question that seems to rule them all: Should you use Shopify or should you use WordPress?
-What’s best?
-What’s the difference?
-And ultimately, how are you meant to decide?
+When it’s time to build your own online store to sell your handmade products online, there is one question that seems to rule them all: Should you use Shopify or should you use WordPress as your website builder?
+Which ecommerce platform is best?
+What’s the difference between WordPress and Shopify?
+And ultimately, how are you meant to decide the pros and cons for yourself?

 The problem with this question is that most people giving you advice have a pretty clear opinion for themselves, and that’s fair enough.
 They either love WordPress or they love Shopify.
-But in today, I’d like to help you choose between Shopify and WordPress from a neutral perspective so you can pick the option that works the best for your business.
+But today, I’d like to help you choose between Shopify and WordPress from a neutral perspective.
+Then you can pick the ecommerce platform option that works the best for your online business.

-To start off, I feel like we need to be really honest for a minute: The truth is when it comes to picking between Shopify and WordPress, in the end it really doesn’t matter.
+To start off, I feel like we need to be really honest for a minute: The truth is when it comes to picking between Shopify and WordPress for your online business, in the end it really doesn’t matter.

 There, I said it.

-In the end, both of these options are great options, and I mean that.
+In the end, both of these website building options are great options, and I mean that.

-They’re both equally good.
+WordPress and Shopify are both equally good for your online store.
 People will tell you, “Get Shopify!” or “Get WordPress!”
-Because that’s what they are using, and again, that’s fair enough.
-But the truth is they’re both excellent platforms that will let you set up your store quickly, easily, and that will scale and grow with your business over time.
-They both have add-ons and plug-ins that you can use to add functionality to your site and grow your marketing strategy.
+Because that’s what they are using for their online business, and again, that’s fair enough.
+But the truth is, when it comes to Shopify VS WordPress, they’re both excellent platforms.
+Both website builders are easy to use, and will let you build an online store that will scale and grow with your online business over time.
+They both have add-ons and plug-ins that you can use to add functionality to your website and grow your marketing strategy.

 I think what you really have to remember, what’s really important, is that: